Design 101

 Choosing the right tufted furniture will elevate any space.
 This guide covers popular types of tufting, the best tufted materials, and strategies for incorporating tufted pieces into your designs.

-What Is Tufting?
+What Is Tufted Furniture?

 Tufting involves applying anchoring stitches or buttons to keep cushioning and upholstery fitted snugly in place and secured to the piece’s frame.
 The final appearance has an appealing look that showcases the plushness of the padding and fabric.

 Tufted furniture has a long history that stretches back to the Victorian era.
-Furniture manufacturers use tufting on all kinds of upholstered pieces, including benches, chairs, headboards, ottomans, and sofas.
+Furniture manufacturers use tufting on all kinds of upholstered pieces, including bencheschairsheadboardsottomans, and sofas.

 Tufted furniture offers many benefits, including: